- Home/

 Urban areas retain more heat, leading to slightly earlier last frost dates, whereas rural areas stay colder for longer.

-Signs of frost damage include wilting, blackened or mushy leaves, and brittle stems.
+Signs of frost damage include wilting, blackened or mushy leaves and brittle stems.
+Watch out also for funguses or moulds like blue mould, which can grow from frost-damaged leaves.
 In some cases, plants may recover if only the leaves are affected.
-Trimming off damaged parts and keeping plants protected from further frost exposure can help them bounce back.
+Trimming off damaged parts and protecting plants from further frost exposure can help them bounce back.

 Find garden planters, fast